OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Management/Get-ItemPropertyValue.md

 ## OUTPUTS

-### System.Boolean, System.String, System.DateTime
+### System.Management.Automation.PSObject

 This cmdlet returns an object for each item property value that it gets.
 The object type depends on the property value that is retrieved.
-For example, in a file system drive, the cmdlet might return a file or folder.

 ## NOTES

+PowerShell includes the following aliases for `Get-ItemPropertyValue`:

+- All platforms:
+  - `gpv`

 This cmdlet is designed to work with the data exposed by any provider.
 To list the providers available in your session, run the `Get-PSProvider` cmdlet.
 For more information, see